Introduction

 KCC20(alternate pubkey owner, 200)

-request exceeds remaining allowance
+request exceeds remaining issuance allowance

 ->